Xsear/xLootTracker/README.md

         > /lt blacklist add all Crystite Resonator This will add Crystite Resonator to the Trackers blacklist.
         The Tracking system will ignore this item, preventing it from entering the system entirely.
-(Though if I wasn't careful something might leak in through the loot events...)

         > /lt blacklist view all
         This lists all entries that fall into the all scope, that is the Trackers blacklist.